 Management judgement and use of estimates

-Sales revenue is typically recognised when the product or service has been delivered, its value has been determined and it is probable that the trade receivable will be collected.
-These estimates affect the amount of sales revenue recognised.
-Revenue from long-term projects and long-term operations and maintenance agreements is recognised according to their percentage of completion when the profit on the project or agreement can be reliably determined.
-The percentage of completion and the profit are based on management's estimates as to the realisation of the project or agreement.
+Revenue from certain projects and long-term agreements is recognised over time according to the input method, based on their percentage of completion when the profit on the project or agreement can be reliably determined.
+The percentage of completion and the profit are based on management’s estimates, which require significant judgement concerning the stage of completion, cost to complete, and time of completion.
 These estimates are reviewed regularly.
-Recognised sales revenue and costs recorded are adjusted during the project when assumptions concerning the outcome of the entire project are updated.
-Changes in assumptions relate to changes in the project's or agreement's schedule, scope of supply, technology, costs and any other relevant factors.
+Recognised revenue and costs recorded are adjusted during the project when assumptions concerning the outcome of the entire project are updated.
+Changes in assumptions relate to changes in the project’s or agreement’s schedule, scope of supply, technology, costs, and any other relevant factors.

 Principles of consolidation

-Acquired and established companies are accounted for using the purchase method of accounting.
-Accordingly, the purchase price and the acquired company's identifiable assets, liabilities and contingent liabilities are measured at fair value on the date of acquisition.
-In the acquisition of non-controlling interests, if the Group already has control, the non-controlling interest is measured either at fair value or at the non-controlling interests' proportionate share of the identifiable net assets.
-The difference between the purchase price, possible equity belonging to the non-controlling interests and the acquired company's net identifiable assets, liabilities and contingent liabilities measured at fair value is goodwill.
+Acquired and established companies are accounted for using the acquisition method.
+Accordingly, the purchase price and the acquired company’s identifiable assets, liabilities and contingent liabilities are measured at fair value on the date of acquisition.
+In the acquisition of additional interest, where the Group already has control, the non-controlling interest is measured either at fair value or at the non-controlling interests’ proportionate share of the identifiable net assets.
+The difference between the purchase price, possible equity belonging to the non-controlling interests and the acquired company’s net identifiable assets, liabilities and contingent liabilities measured at fair value is goodwill.
 Goodwill is tested for impairment at least annually.
 The purchase price includes the consideration paid, measured at fair value.
 The consideration does not include transaction costs, which are recognised in the statement of income.
-The transaction costs are expensed in the same reporting period in which they occur, except the costs resulting from issued debt or equity instruments.
+The transaction costs are expensed in the same financial period in which they occur, except the costs resulting from issued debt or equity instruments.

-For the acquisitions occurred before 1 January 2010, the accounting principles valid at the time of the acquisition have been applied.
+For acquisitions which occurred before 1 January 2010, the accounting principles valid at the time of the acquisition have been applied.

 Associated companies and joint ventures

-Associated companies and joint ventures are included in the consolidated financial statements using the equity method from the date the Group's significant influence or joint control commences until the date it ceases.
-The Group's share of the associated company's or joint venture's profit for the financial period are shown as a separate item before the Group's operating result, on line Share of result of associates and joint ventures.
-The Group's share of the associated company's or joint venture's changes recorded in other comprehensive income is recorded in the Group's other comprehensive income.
-Wärtsilä's proportion of the associated company's or joint venture's post-acquisition accumulated equity is included in the Group's equity.
-If the Group's share of the associated company's or joint venture's losses exceeds its interest in the company, the carrying amount is written down to zero.
+Associated companies and joint ventures are included in the consolidated financial statements using the equity method from the date the Group’s significant influence or joint control commences until the date it ceases.
+Investments in associates are initially recorded at cost, and the carrying amount is increased or decreased according to the Group´s share of changes in the net assets of the associate after the date of the acquisition.
+The Group’s share of the associated company’s or joint venture’s profit for the financial period are shown as a separate item before the Group’s operating result, on the line Share of result of associates and joint ventures.
+The Group’s share of the associated company’s or joint venture’s changes recorded in other comprehensive income is recorded in the Group’s other comprehensive income.
+Wärtsilä’s proportion of the associated company’s or joint venture’s post-acquisition accumulated equity is included in the Group’s equity.
+If the Group’s share of the associated company's or joint venture's losses exceeds its interest in the company, the carrying amount is written down to zero.
 After this, losses are only recognised if the Group has incurred obligations from the associated company or joint venture.